 How do I know which dining plan I have?

 Students living on campus can check their My Housing account to verify their dining plan selection.
 In the summer, prior to the first day of classes, there is an opportunity to change plans.
-It cannot be changed after Aug.
-25. Once the semester begins, however, you can only upgrade your plan.
+I can also be changed in between fall and spring semesters.
+Once the semester begins, however, you can only upgrade your plan.
 It cannot be downgraded (i.e., from Gold to Silver) due to the Spartan Cash included in two plan options.

 How do I use my dining plan?

 Be sure to bring your MSU ID with you to a residential dining hall or retail location.
 Your card provides you with access to all-you-care-to-eat locations and allows you to use Combo-X-Change meals.
 Do not give your ID card to anyone else, as they are non-transferable.
 We will confiscate the ID if we find you are using someone else's ID card.
 Your MSU ID is required to use your plan, bring guests into the dining halls, and to redeem Spartan Cash.
 If your card is lost or stolen, you should report it immediately.
 See the MSU ID Office website for information on reporting.
 You can request a temporary dining pass to utilize until you get a new ID.
 Simply ask our entrance host at any dining hall.

 How do I change my dining plan?

 If you live on campus and have questions regarding your plan selection, please contact the Housing Assignments Office at 517-884-5483 or firstname.lastname@example.org.
 Dining plans are non-refundable.
 After the semester begins, a dining plan cannot be downgraded (e.g., from a Gold to a Silver) due to the Spartan Cash included in two of the plan options.
 Dining plans can only be changed in between fall and spring semesters in a student's My Housing account.